 - Add in ¼ cup of heavy whipping cream and stir just till heated through

-- Add in 14 ounces of sweetened condensed milk and stir till heated through
+- Add in 400 g of sweetened condensed milk and stir till heated through

-Both options will yield a creamy PS syrup, but the second will be sweeter and thicker in consistency.
+Both options will yield a creamy pumpkin spice syrup, but the second will be sweeter and thicker in consistency.

 Pro tip: You can make your own sweetened condensed milk with monk fruit sweetener.
 Simmer 2-½ cups whole milk, ½ cup heavy cream, ¼ cup monk fruit sweetener, and a pinch of salt together in a saucepan.
 Stir occasionally and do not walk away from your pan.
 The condensed milk is done when it coats the back of your spoon.